JuliaLang/www.julialang.org/downloads/platform.md

 @@tight-list
 1. Open Run (Windows Key + R),  type in `rundll32 sysdm.cpl,EditEnvironmentVariables` and hit enter.
 2. Under either the "User Variables" or "System Variables" section, find the row with "Path", and click edit.
 3. The "Edit environment variable" UI will appear.
 Here, click "New", and paste in the directory noted from the installation stage.
-This should look something like \winexb.
+This should look something like \winpathbin.
 4. Click OK.
 You can now run Julia from the command line, by typing `julia`!
 @@